Events and Retreats - 2020

 COVID-19 (Coronavirus) Update Thursday 9th July 2020:

 The COVID-19 (Coronavirus) situation continues to evolve rapidly.
-MIM has been following the coronavirus (COVID-19) updates from the government closely and we want to reiterate their guidance around physical distancing.
+MIM has been following the coronavirus updates from the government closely and we want to reiterate their guidance around physical distancing and hygiene practices.
 As such, our committee has made the decision to move our weekly sits and retreats to an online platform, Zoom.

 We are excited to be hosting the following events.*